 There are many reasons to consider moving some of your web site products and services and giving them their own site.
-A microsite gives you the opportunity to break away from your corporate brand, which may or may not be restricting the growth of one of your products or services.
-For example: A university might be launching a new master program.
+A microsite gives you the opportunity to break away from your corporate brand, which may or may not is restricting the growth of one of your products or services.
+For example, A university might be launching a new master program.

 This action allows you to communicate with your target audience.
 This target audience is more likely to respond if the website seems relevant to them in terms of graphic design and content.
 Defining your microsite as a specialist will establish the microsite as an expert.
 Highly targeted visitors arrive at your site they will be presented with exactly what they want.
 The entire site can be geared towards a single call to action.

 By displaying a site with many different products provides too much detail that the visitors will get lost.
 A microsite offers the freedom to go into more details, like specifications, features and benefits.
 A great example is Amazon.com where you could get lost looking for what you want.
 Microsites address the overcrowding issue offering visitors a clear choice and obvious path through your site from initial landing to a call to action.
 If it takes a website visitor longer than 6 seconds to find what they are looking for the chances are 1 in 2 they will leave your site.

 Google likes microsite if you use a domain name with relevant keywords in it and a site which is highly focused around a particular product.
 A microsite can be created for mail campaigns as a landing point, specifically designed for the offer and reflecting the branding, design of the printed piece to aid the transition from one media type to another.
 Using analytics it is possible to track the performance of the campaign.
 Microsite with web statistics will give a lot of valuable insight into the effectiveness of any campaign.

 Remember 45% of website visitors will only look at the home page.
 So if you do not capture them on the home page they are lost.